PM inaugurates Port Qasim LNG terminal

 sector had been revived with ample supply of power for the

-fertilizers industry.
+fertilizer industry.

 He said the second terminal would start functioning in

-November followed by at least three other terminals in the
+November this year followed by at least two other terminals in

 The prime minister said it was a good step for the